 - Small and large conference rooms – must be reserved in advance (to meet in bigger meetings, often with clients and external visitors)

-- Café style area´s, isn´t the coffee machine the place where things happen, and ideas originate?
-Why not facilitate the coffee machine experience by providing a larger cosy area including white noise you find in cafe´s'?
+- Café style areas - the coffee machine is the place where "things happen".
+Where dialogue and ideas originate?
+Why not facilitate the coffee machine experience by providing a larger cosy area including white noise you find in cafés?

 The Activity Based Workplace model flips the traditional office model by making the open workstations the quiet space (as in a library) and the enclosed spaces become the places for conversation as well as privacy.